magniff/watch/README.md

      mappings = Container(InstanceOf(int) >> InstanceOf(str), container=list)

      def __init__(self, mappings):
+        # now self.mappings is guaranteed to comply a given spec at
+        # program runtime, atleast at __setattr__ time
         self.mappings = mappings
 ```
 Here `Container` invocation defines a validator for surrounding `list` object and `>>` constructs a validator for a dict like object, that maps ints to strings.
 Looks straightforward enough, right?